SmartPracticeschool/SBSPS-Challenge-718-Predicting-the-energy-output-of-wind-turbine-based-on-the-whether-condition/readme.md

 The terms I learnt from the IBM Bootcamp, and by the mentors from SmartBridge are as follows:

-Node_Red Dasboard link after deploying : https://node-red-vqivh.eu-gb.mybluemix.net/ui
+Node_Red User Interface link after deploying : https://node-red-app4899.eu-gb.mybluemix.net/red/#flow/2e75ad8e.a362e2

 Preview link of Watson Assistant : https://eu-gb.assistant.watson.cloud.ibm.com/eu-gb/crn:v1:bluemix:public:conversation:eu-gb:a~2F0d1fb70035ce4af6bec992d78e38057e:4846548c-dbfd-4009-9201-dd16b71e6093::/skills/ac7dff0a-cdf3-4def-9c05-5f563fd96679/build/intents Have a casual talks about availability_of_flight, booking a flight, check_status_of_a_flight like What is status of AA 456,etc.